heartstchr/heartstchr.github.io/docs/web-development-projects/index.md

 <div class="flex flex-column gap-4 my-6 line-height-4">
   <div>
-    Here, you’ll find a showcase of some of my organisation and freelance projects, highlighting my expertise for creating meaningful digital experiences.
+    Here, you’ll find a showcase of some of my organization and freelance projects, highlighting my expertise for creating meaningful digital experiences.
 These projects reflect my ability to turn ideas into reality, tailored to meet each client’s unique needs.